 Read more about how to report a dispute, declare a competing interest and raise an anonymous complaint in our publishing ethics pages.

-Poorly written English or poor structure are rarely reasons enough to reject a manuscript.
-However, a poorly written manuscript or an illogical structure, can distract the reviewers.
-Manuscripts that suffer from these issues, to the extent that they are likely to prevent the reviewers from judging the scientific merits of the work, will be returned to the authors with advice for how they might improve and prepare a resubmission.
+A poorly written manuscript or an illogical structure, can distract the reviewers.
+Manuscripts that suffer from these issues to the extent that they are likely to prevent the reviewers from judging the scientific merits of the work, will be returned to the authors with advice for how they might improve and prepare a resubmission.

-For GEUS lead- or corresponding-authors, we offer a pre-submission language and developmental editing service of manuscripts, for free.
-Here, the authors will receive an edited and commented version of their manuscript, and a short summary report by email to highlight the main areas that could benefit from revision before submission.
+For corresponding authors with a GEUS affiliation, we offer a pre-submission language and developmental editing service of manuscripts, for free.
+Here, the authors receive an edited and commented version of their manuscript, and a short summary report to highlight the main areas that could benefit from revision before submission

 Using this service in no way guarantees acceptance of a manuscript.
-But it does help authors to prepare their manuscript to a good level of English, with a logical structure and catches any editorial inconsistences before the manuscript is submitted for peer-review.
-This helps to ensure that the subject editor and reviewer can concentrate solely on the scientific merit of the work without distractions.
-This service is only available to GEUS-affiliated lead- or corresponding authors.
-It is currently performed by the editor in chief, Catherine Jex, and as such is subject to availability.
-Email email@example.com to find out more about this service.
+But it does help authors to prepare their manuscript to a good level of English, with a logical structure and catches any editorial inconsistences before the manuscript is submitted for peer review.
+This helps the editor and reviewer to concentrate on the scientific merit of the work without distractions.
+This service is subject to availability.